 You can refine your search results to show just audio visual material.
 Use the ‘Refine my Results’ options on the left of the results page.

 Other media material held in the Library

 A wider definition of media is the different ways in which messages are communicated, for example through newspapers.
-The library takes a wide selection of printed newspapers and additional newspapers are available online by using the e-Library gateway called ‘Search it’.
-When you have logged into ‘Search it’, you’ll see the online resources are listed alphabetically.
-Look for LexisLibrary Newspapers UK and click on the link to access online newspapers.
+The library takes a wide selection of printed newspapers and additional newspapers are available online through LibrarySearch.
+Sign into LibrarySearch, select the ‘Find databases’ tab and click on ‘L’ for LexisLibrary Newspapers UK.
+Click on the link to access online newspapers.